Know if You Should Buy a Phablet

 Samsung Galaxy Note Series

-The Samsung Galaxy Note Series is the most popular line of phablets, and the pioneers of these over-sized phones.
-Since the release of the Note I, phablets have reached sales of 20 million in Korea alone.
-The latest version, the Galaxy Note III sports a full 1080p 5.7-inch touchscreen with stylus support, 3 GB RAM and 64 GB internal storage with microSD card expansion.
-The Note series phablets all run on Android OS.
+The Samsung Galaxy Note Series is the most popular line of Phablets and the pioneers of these over-sized phones.
+Since the release of the Note I, Phablets have reached sales of 20 million in Korea alone.
+The latest version, as of the writing of this article, the Galaxy Note III sports a full 1080p 5.7-inch touchscreen with stylus support, 3 GB RAM and 64 GB internal storage with microSD card expansion.
+The Note series Phablets all run on Android OS.

 Nokia Lumia 1520